dangarmat/dangarmat.github.io/future_posts/2018-07-05-Deep-Dream-On-Overpriced-Apartments.md

 excerpt_separator: <!--more-->
 ---

-Apartment hunting in an expensive city is leading me to curses and exclamaitions.
-Follwing, some outstanding examples of insanely priced apartments in Portland, OR, ran through Google Deep Dream in hopes of understanding why people pay so much for a small box.
+Apartment hunting in an expensive city is leading me to curses and exclamations.
+Following, some outstanding examples of insanely priced apartments in Portland, OR, ran through Google Deep Dream in hopes of understanding why people pay so much for a small box.
 These listings will be gone in no time (I'm sure) so including some captions for posterity.

 Let's start with this one.
 Indeed, it appears $1899 for 1 bedroom grants access to this clubhouse haunted by some floating apparition.
 ![clubhousedd](/images/deep dream apartments/dream/00m0m_dKJEQpvJY87_1200x900_dream4.png)

 <!--more-->

 Deep Dream InceptionV3 algorithm here is trained on ImageNet, then makes changes that increase confidence in the predicted category.
-Looped several times with the num_octave hyperparamter, it starts to look a good bit trippy and helps give some intuition what a neural network "sees" as prototypical examples of a predicted class.
+Looped several times with the num_octave hyperparameter, it starts to look a good bit trippy and helps give some intuition what a neural network "sees" as prototypical examples of a predicted class.
 Apparently there is no "view of apartment" class as it keeps seeing ghastly animals.
 Perhaps it is no coincidence even before running InceptionV3 this clubhouse already looks like it could work in The Shining.
 ![clubhousedd](/images/deep dream apartments/orig/00m0m_dKJEQpvJY87_600x450.jpg)